 Length: 30 minutes

 This story-driven presentation that draws from my many years of working with grieving people to expand how we understand grief in all its forms.
 Through real, human stories, this session invites participants to see grief beyond the immediate aftermath of a death and to recognize the many ways it continues to shape people’s lives over time.
-Alongside these stories, I share practical, meaningful ways we can better support the grieving people we care about—especially in the weeks, months, and years after a loss.
-The heart of this talk is simple: storytelling builds connection.
-By sharing these experiences together, we create community, deepen empathy, and learn how to show up for one another with compassion.
+I share practical, meaningful ways we can better support the grieving people we care about.

 Price: $100